 Day 1: Friday, April 17, 2020

-Today our adventure begins with our transfer from Salamander Bay to airport and over night flight to Tokyo.
+Today our adventure begins with transfer to airport and overnight flights to Tokyo.
+(Not included in the price)

 Day 2: Saturday, April 18, 2020 Tokyo, Japan - Tour Begins

 Welcome to Japan, the “Land of the Rising Sun."
 Early morning arrival into Tokyo and transfer to our hotel.
 Begin in the electrifying city of Tokyo, where pop culture is turned all the way up and traditions are rich and long-kept.
 Tonight, experience a traditional Japanese-style meal alongside your fellow travellers at a festive welcome dinner.
 (D)

 Day 3: Sunday, April 19, 2020 Tokyo Begin the day exploring Asakusa, Tokyo’s oldest Geisha district.

 Visit the famous Buddhist temple, Senso-ji, the colourful temple famous for the red chochin (lantern) hanging at the entrance gate.
 Experience the long standing tradition of the Japanese tea ceremony, dating back to the 15th century.
 During your free time, explore the Nakamise Shopping Arcade and feel the energy of the oldest shopping street in Japan.
 Then, head to Edo Tokyo Museum to learn about the fascinating history and culture of Tokyo.
 The museum displays life-size and model scale replicas of towns and buildings of old Tokyo.
 Tonight, dine as the locals do at an Izakaya, a preferred establishment among the Japanese “salary man” (business man), featuring Japanese tapas-style food.
 (B, D)